CAAREN-engineering/CMP2/README.md

 10 * 1.4 = 14.
 We will configure 14 routes as the maximum number to accept from this peer.

+A network listing 10,000 routes in peeringDB will results in a multiplier of 1.1 10000 * 1.1 = 11000
+We will configure 11000 routes as the maximum number to accept from this peer.

 Generally, networks already add headroom to what they document in peeringDB, however, we're adding some additional headroom because this script also adds the teardown option.

 ### Teardown

-Configuring just a `unicast prefix-limit maximum` will cause the router to log when the threshold is exceeded, however no action is taken.
+Configuring only `unicast prefix-limit maximum` will cause the router to log when the threshold is exceeded, however no action is taken.

 This script additionally adds the teardown directive which will hard reset the session and send a message to the peer:
 `[code 6 (Cease) subcode 1 (Maximum Number of Prefixes Reached)]`